Adarsh-K/Amount-of-water-flowing-out-of-Dam-using-Regression/README.md

-# I've used Regression to predict the amount of water outflowing a Dam using data regarding the change in water level in the dam.
+# Used Regression to predict the amount of water outflowing a Dam using data regarding the change in water level in the dam.
 The code is in Matlab.
 Note: All the files are well documented and commented wherever I felt necessary

 Run the file named WateroutflowingDam.m which does the following: